Undergraduate Courses

 Application Process click to

 There is an intake of 16 students each year.
-All eligible candidates who apply before the closing date will receive an audition.
+All eligible candidates who apply before the closing date of February 1st 2025 will receive an audition.

 1st Round Audition